 - The SOC team's security information and event management system (SIEM) receives all log, risk detection, and UEBA data from cloud and on-premises identities.

-The following security processes and components contribute to this Azure AD IDaaS architecture.
+The following security processes and components contribute to this Microsoft Entra IDaaS architecture.

 Credential management includes services, policies, and practices that issue, track, and update access to resources or services.
-Azure AD credential management includes the following capabilities:
+Microsoft Entra credential management includes the following capabilities:

 Self-service password reset (SSPR) lets users self-serve and reset their own lost, forgotten, or compromised passwords.
 SSPR not only reduces helpdesk calls, but provides greater user flexibility and security.